te-sa/login-page-fx/README.md

 # login-page-fx

-Trying to learn more about JavaFX by building a simple login page.
+Trying to learn more about JavaFX and SQL databases by building a simple login page.

 ## Ideas: